willmino/UFOs/README.md

 ### Results

 To perform a search on this webpage, a user must enter information into one of the search fields.
 Below is an image of the filters on the website.
-A user is recommended to observe the exact text of the input fields.
-If they want to perform a successful search they must enter matching text criteria, in the correct format, in any of the search criteria fields.
+Upon their initial visit, a user is recommended to observe the exact text of the input fields in the unfiltered data table.
+If they want to perform a successful search they must enter matching text criteria in the correct format in any of the search criteria fields.

 ![filters](https://github.com/willmino/UFOs/blob/main/images/all_filters.png)